New results for the random nearest neighbor tree: Introduction

 \begin{definition}[Equivalent definition 2] Given $n$ vertices $\{v_0,\dots,v_{n-1}\}$, sample a family $(X_i)_{i\in [n-1]_0}$ of i.i.d.\ $\Un$ arrival times, and set $i_0$ as the index of the smallest among $(X_i)_{i\in [n-1]_0}$.
 Then, embed $\{v_0,\dots,v_{n-1}\}$ independently and uniformly in $\mathbb T^d_n$.
 Finally, $G_n$ is formed by connecting by an edge each vertex $\{v_i, i\in [n-1]_0\setminus i_0\}$ to its closest neighbor among $\{v_j: X_j < X_i\}$. \end{definition}

-Note that Definition~\ref{eq def 2} may fail to produce a tree in case of ties, but we may ignore this minor technicality since it happens with probability 0.
+Note that Definition~\ref{eq def 2} may fail to produce a tree in case of ties, but we may ignore this minor technicality since this happens with probability 0.
 Below, we use the two equivalent definitions of the model interchangeably, depending on which one is more useful in the particular context.

-A twin model of the $d$-NN tree is the \emph{Poisson $d$-NN tree} $\PoNN$ formed by embedding $N\sim \mathrm{Po}(n)$ vertices independently and uniformly in $\mathbb T^d_n$ (which defines a Poisson Point Process with intensity 1 on $\mathbb T^d_n$, or PPP(1) for short - we often use this abbreviation throughout the paper).
+A twin model of the $d$-NN tree is the \emph{Poisson $d$-NN tree} $\PoNN$ formed by embedding $N\sim \mathrm{Po}(n)$ vertices independently and uniformly in $\mathbb T^d_n$ (which defines a Poisson Point Process with intensity 1 on $\mathbb T^d_n$, abbreviated PPP(1)).
 Note that the Poisson variable $N$ is assumed to be independent of all positions and arrival times.
 The main advantage of defining the set of vertex positions via a Poisson Point Process is motivated by the following two properties: first, the number of points that lie in any measurable set $A\subseteq \mathbb T^d_n$ of Lebesgue measure $a$ has a Poisson distribution with expectation $a$, and second, the number of points in disjoint subsets of $\mathbb T^d_n$ are independently distributed.
 To avoid repetition, we (somehow abusively) refer to Definitions~\ref{eq def 1}~and~\ref{eq def 2} when dealing with $\PoNN$ as well.

 Another nice feature of the Poisson model is that it may be extended to non-compact spaces via Definition~\ref{eq def 2}.
 As above, we ignore possible ties (these happen with probability $0$ also for infinite countable sets of vertices).